thinkmoney logo

 4th Dec 2025

-Our research here at thinkmoney revealed the top 10 Christmas cupboard essentials that Brits refuse to go without.
+Our research here at thinkmoney revealed the top 10 Christmas cupboard essentials that people in the UK refuse to go without.

 Topping the list were tubs of chocolate with over half of Brits partaking.
 Cheese crackers, Christmas pudding and mince pies were also popular choices.
 Here’s the full list: